gist-pal/ec4219-software-engineering/README.md

 Our focus in this course is to study program analysis methods, which are fundamental and modern technologies that can effectively help the SW validation process.

 ## Setting Up the Programming Environment
-*Note1*: This guidance assumes you are using the Linux command line interface.
-For Windows users, I recommend using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)<br>
+**Note1**: This instruction assumes that you are using the Linux command line interface.
+For Windows users, I recommend using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install). <br>
-*Note2*: I checked that the following instructions successfully work for the docker image ``python:3.9.19-slim``.
+**Note2**: I checked that the following commands successfully work for the docker image ``python:3.9.19-slim``.

 ### Installing [OCaml](https://ocaml.org/install)
 ```